 In addition to a reduction in severity of SUI symptoms and sustained efficacy, the data also show an important endpoint that measures the improvement in Quality of Life (QoL).
-Results show that the median ICIQ-SF score improved from "severe" at baseline to "moderate" at 3-, 6-, 12- and 18-month follow-up (figure 5).
+Results show that the median ICIQ-SF score improved from "severe" at baseline to "moderate" at all follow-up visits for 2 years (figure 5).